don/cordova-plugin-rfduino/README.md

-# RFduino Serial Plugin for PhoneGap
+# RFduino Plugin for PhoneGap

 This plugin enabled Bluetooth communication between a phone and an [RFduino](http://www.rfduino.com/).